tinyheero/tinyheero.github.io/_drafts/tiddly-wiki-my-setup.md

 ---
 layout: post
-title:  "TiddlyWiki: My Step"
+title:  "TiddlyWiki: My Setup for the Greatest Thing Since Sliced Bread"
-tags: [bioinfo, kallisto]
+tags: [tiddlywiki]
 ---

 ## Introduction

 Every once in a while, I encounter something in my life that makes me say "Wow, this is the greatest thing since sliced bread."
 In 2017, that was TiddlyWiki.
-It was exactly what I needed and wished I had known about years ago.
+It was exactly what I needed and wished I had known about many years ago (would have been invaluable to me during my undergraduate and graduate years).
 Since then, I've been happily building my personal wiki, customizing it, and sharing my experience with others.
 Quite a few times now, I've had the opportunity to sit down and demonstrate my setup and how I use TiddlyWiki.
-I figured it woud be good to get this information down in a blog post so that it may be a resource for others out there.
+I figured it woud be good to get this information down in a blog post in hopes that it may be a resource for others out there.

 ## What is TiddlyWiki?